 I'm a regular contributor to BBC Radio 4's From Our Own Correspondent, the Guardian's Archaeology & Anthropology blog, the BBC World Service (Weekend World Today), Sky News, BBC World and BBC Breakfast News and am a regular guest on the Sky News paper preview show.
 I also report for ITN Industry News

-I've written for the Daily Telegraph, Independent, Sun and the Mirror.
-I blog for The Independent newspaper, and have contributed to adventure magazines in South Africa, USA and the UK, including Getaway, Women's Adventure and Countryfile Magazine.
+I've written for the Daily Telegraph, Independent, Sun and the Mirror and blog for the HuffPost and Guardian Science Blog networks.
+I've contributed to adventure and outdoors magazines in South Africa, USA and the UK, including Getaway, Women's Adventure and Countryfile Magazine.

 My first book, Britain's Secret Treasures, was published last year by Headline, in conjunction with the British Museum and ITV.

 of the British public.
 Buy your copy of Britain's Secret Treasures here.